noahalexander/eqtl.gxe.2026/README.md

 combined.level.enrichment.testing.R: enrichment testing for hotspots identified at the combined level.

-byxrm.enrichment.testing.R: enrichment testing for hotspots identified at the state level in byxrm experiments.
+byxrm.state.enrichment.testing.R: enrichment testing for hotspots identified at the state level in byxrm experiments.

 3004.enrichment.testing.R: same as above but for the CBSxYJM cross.